 Although measurement of the long range flare (also called DC flare) is straightforward and accurate, how can the more interesting phenomenon of short range flare be tested?
-In this section, we'll review a number of proposals for measuring this short range flare [4-7].
-One obvious approach would be to vary the size of the flare pad and to look for any variation of the measured flare.
-Obviously, the center of a 100 $\mu$ m square pad is locally dark for a region of 100 $\mu$ m, whereas a 50 $\mu$ m square pad in an otherwise clear field would be only 25% dark in the same 100 $\mu$ m region.
+In this section, we'll review a number of proposals for measuring this short range flare [2-7].
+Besides the framing blade test described above, one obvious approach would be to vary the size of the flare pad and to look for any variation of the measured flare.
+Obviously, the center of a $100\mu m$ square pad is locally dark for a region of $10,000\mu m^2$, whereas a $50\mu m$ square pad in an otherwise clear field would be only 25% dark in the same $10,000\mu m^2$ region.
 There is a limit, however, as to how small the flare pad can be made.
-The use of a "large" pad is required to ensure that only flare is measured and not diffraction effects.
+The use of a "large" pad is required to ensure that only flare is measured and not diffraction or lateral development effects.

-If an accuracy of 0.2% flare is required (that is, the ability to differentiate between 5% flare and 5.2% flare), then the contribution of light into the middle of the pad by diffraction would have to be less than 0.002.
-Assuming that the middle 500nm of the pad will be used to monitor the pad clearing dose, a simulation of the imaging (NA = 0.75, $\lambda = 248$ nm) of an isolated pad using PROLITH was carried out for conventional and annular illumination over a range of sigma values.
-Focus was allowed to vary over a range of ±0.3μm and 30 mwaves of 3rd order coma and spherical aberrations were assumed to make the conditions somewhat worst-case, though still realistic.
-For the isolated pad with conventional illumination a pad size of 2μm (k1 = 6) was required to keep diffraction effects below the 0.002 intensity level, whereas for annular illumination a slightly larger pad, k1 = 7, was needed.
+If an accuracy of 0.2% flare is required (that is, the ability to differentiate between 3% flare and 3.2% flare), then the contribution of light into the middle of the pad by diffraction would have to be less than 0.002.
+Assuming that the middle 500nm of the pad will be used to monitor the pad clearing dose, a simulation of the imaging (NA = 0.75, λ = 248nm) of an isolated pad using PROLITH v7.2 was carried out for conventional and annular illumination over a range of sigma values.
+Focus was allowed to vary over a range of $\pm 0.3 \mu m$ and 30 mwaves of 3^{rd} order coma and spherical aberrations were assumed to make the conditions somewhat worst-case, though still realistic.
+For the isolated pad with conventional illumination a pad size of $2\mu m$ (k_1 = 6) was required to keep diffraction effects below the 0.002 intensity level, whereas for annular illumination a slightly larger pad, k_1 = 7, was needed.
 In all cases, the higher sigma values proved to be worst case.
 Results remained approximately the same when isolated line features were used instead of pads.

 Lateral development can also cause the line or pad size to shrink, possibly making the feature disappear prematurely.
 In the central region of uniform flare exposure, the size of the pad must be such that the vertical development reaches the bottom of the center of the pad before the lateral development.
 Thus, the pad must be at least twice as wide as the resist thickness.
-Assuming a typical resist thickness of $k_1 = 1.5$ (using the normalized distance units for convenience), and since the aerial image edge region covers a length of about $0.5\lambda/NA$ , this would mean the pad size would have to be greater than about $k_1 = 4$ or 5.
+Assuming a typical resist thickness of $k_1 = 1.5$ (using the normalized distance units for convenience), and since the aerial image edge region covers a length of about $0.5\lambda/NA$, this would mean the pad size would have to be greater than about $k_1 = 4$ or 5.
 Thus, it seems likely that diffraction effects will limit the smallest possible pad size before lateral development effects would become significant.